-The immaterial and intangible character of light, colour and movement forms the starting point of Nicky Assmann's [NL] spatial installations, in which she tries to heightens the perception.
+The immaterial and intangible character of light, colour and movement forms the starting point of Nicky Assmann's [NL] spatial installations, in which she tries to heighten the perception.
 With a background in Film and ArtScience, she combines artistic, scientific and cinematographic knowledge in experiments with physical processes aimed at sensorial interference.
 The sun inspires her work in a perpetual quest for hypercolours.
 In using distorted mirroring reflections she intends to challenge preconceived notions of our surroundings, opening space for parallel realities.

-Assmann was nominated for the 2017 & 2015 Prix de Rome and her work Solace gained an Honorary Mention in the 2011 StartPoint Prize.
-She has exhibited her work in a solo show at TENT Rotterdam and in group exhibitions at the Saatchi Gallery [London], National Taiwan Museum of Fine Arts, Wood Street Galleries [Pittsburgh], Boxes Art Museum [China], Art Rotterdam Week, Quartier 21 [Vienna], V2_Institute for the Unstable Media [Rotterdam], Exit Festival [Paris] and the Biennial of Carrara.
+Assmann was nominated for the 2015 & 2017 longlist of Prix the Rome and her work Solace gained an Honorary Mention in the 2011 StartPoint Prize.
+She has exhibited her work in a solo show at TENT Rotterdam and in group exhibitions at ao. the Saatchi Gallery [London], National Taiwan Museum of Fine Arts, Wood Street Galleries [Pittsburgh], Boxes Art Museum [China], Art Rotterdam Week, Quartier 21 [Vienna], V2_Institute for the Unstable Media [Rotterdam], Exit Festival [Paris] and the Biennial of Carrara.

-She holds a Bachelor of Arts in Media & Culture [Major Film Science] from the University of Amsterdam and a Master in ArtScience from the Interfaculty of the Royal Conservatoire & the Royal Academy of Art in The Hague.
+Assmann holds a Bachelor of Arts in Film Science from the University of Amsterdam and a Master in ArtScience from the Interfaculty of the Royal Conservatoire & the Royal Academy of Art in The Hague.
 She is part of the Macular art collective, which focuses on art, technology, science, and perception.